Ricky Romero sitting on a chair turned around backwards

 About

 Hi.
 I'm Ricky Romero, a designer in engineer's clothing.
-I live and work in Silicon Valley.
-This is my personal project site.
+This is my personal website.

 My professional career started in the early 2000s at CityStar, where I was a designer on lots of websites for local businesses in Colorado.
 I also started learning JavaScript in 2003, with a desktop Widget engine called Konfabulator, to help automate grunt work in the office.